 If you’re under 75 when you die, and if you haven’t taken money out of your pension pot, your beneficiaries won’t have to pay income tax on it.
 The only exception is if your beneficiaries are paid more than two years after your pension providers are told of your death.

-If you’re 75 or over when you die, your beneficiaries would have to pay income tax at their marginal tax rate (this is their highest personal rate).
-So, if your beneficiaries are normally basic rate taxpayers, but getting a payment from your pension puts them into a higher tax rate, they’d have to pay income tax on the money they received up to 45% on the value over the basic rate allowance.
-Although some providers offer an inherited drawdown service meaning beneficiaries don’t need to take all the money in one go and can take it out as and when they want.
+So, if your beneficiaries are normally basic rate taxpayers, but getting a payment from your pension puts them into the higher tax rate, they’d have to pay income tax on the money they received.
+This can be up to 45% of the value over the basic rate allowance in England, Northern Ireland and Wales and up to 48% in Scotland.

 Where to find out more